Dannuuttt/AnomalyPlus/README.md

-# AnomalyPlus
+# Anomaly+

 - Welcome to Anomaly+

-- This is a Modpack for Original S.T.A.L.K.E.R Anomaly.
+- This is a Modpack for Original S.T.A.L.K.E.R Anomaly which aims to rebalance, change and create new gameplay features, with complete graphical overhaul, tons of new mutants, anomalies and changed storylines.

 # Contributions

 - Pull requests can be made under the dev branch.

+# Discord

+- For tutorials and help feel free to join our discord:

 # Credits
 S.T.A.L.K.E.R.
 G.A.M.M.A. is a fan-created modification for S.T.A.L.K.E.R. games, developed and wholly owned by GSC Game World.
 S.T.A.L.K.E.R.
 G.A.M.M.A. is not an official product of GSC Game World and is a derivative work based on their S.T.A.L.K.E.R. games.